Barberton Makhonjwa Mountains

 (viii)

-The World Heritage Site and its environs are relatively accessible with nearby facilities for visitors.
+The World Heritage site and its environs are relatively accessible with nearby facilities for visitors.
 This value was considered very important in establishing the Outstanding Universal Value of the site (World Heritage Committee, 2018).

 Large number of remarkably well-preserved sites and features that, when combined, provide a unique, and as yet only partially explored, scientific resource.